Green beans, noodles, lox, and a bagel. It's everything you love in the dinner you never expected. You're welcome.

 Who says coffee is just for mornings?
 Flavor this season's salmon fillet in a DIY espresso rub.
 Made with pantry spices, ancho chile pepper, and sweet brown sugar, it beats the store-bought stuff any day.

-Carrots may seem plain Jane, but the spring veggies are the brightest of the bunch.
-Pair with seasoned beef roast and red potatoes for an Easter-worthy dinner -- made in far less time!
+Carrots may seem plain Jane, but these spring veggies are the brightest of the bunch.
+Pair with seasoned beef roast and red potatoes for an Easter-worthy dinner—made in far less time!